CLICK FOR SOUND

 Working across a variety of large and small advertising and marketing agencies for over 6 years and as a freelance designer for 4 years, he has established a strong understanding of enduring design systems that reflect dynamic brands in evolving contexts.

 For a Dance of Ribbons, Dan is heavily inspired by 1-bit fantasy games and retro Dungeons and Dragons illustrations.
 He hopes the DoR brand aesthetic evokes a sense of nostalgia, adventure, immersion and camaraderie for our player base.
-You may also recognise Dan as Alfonso the Innkeeper, where he runs our taverns both in and out of character.

 Art Director